Geomagnetically Induced Current (GIC)

 By integrating GIC calculations directly within PowerWorld Simulator, power engineers can readily see the impact of GIC on their systems and consider mitigation options.

 GIC calculations use common power flow and fault analysis parameters, such as:

 - generator step-up transformer parameters.

 A few less common parameters are also required:

 - proper identification and winding characteristics of auto-transformers and three-winding transformers, and

 - substation assignment of buses and geographic coordinates of substations

 These parameters can be estimated or defaults applied when actual values are not available.
 PowerWorld can provide geographic coordinates for the three primary North American planning models.

 GMD-induced electric fields must also be provided, corresponding to a simulated GMD event or storm scenario.
 These may be industry data sets or auto-generated by Simulator.
-NERC TPL-007-1 specifies study of a Benchmark GMD event, consisting of a geospatially uniform geomagnetic disturbance where the electric field magnitude varies with local earth resistivity and geomagnetic latitude.
-PowerWorld Simulator can quickly auto-generate uniform electric field models, with the option to automatically scale the magnitude according to the parameters of the TPL-007-1 Benchmark GMD Event.
+NERC TPL-007-4 specifies study of the Benchmark GMD Event and Supplemental GMD Event, consisting of geospatially uniform geomagnetic disturbances where the electric field magnitude varies with local earth resistivity and geomagnetic latitude.
+PowerWorld Simulator can quickly auto-generate uniform electric field models, with the option to automatically scale the magnitude according to the parameters of the TPL-007-4 Benchmark GMD Event and Supplemental GMD Event.
 (See this knowledge base article for earth resistivity scaling models for the US and Canada.)